salesforce/rules_spring/tools/springboot/README.md

 The dupe class checking feature requires Python3.
 If you don't have Python3 available for your build, *fail_on_duplicate_classes* must be False.
 See [the Captive Python documentation](../python_interpreter) for more information on how to configure Python3.

+### Other Attributes

+The Spring Boot rule supports other attributes.

+- *visibility* standard
+- *tags* standard
+- *deps* will add additional jar files into the Spring Boot jar in addition to what is transitively used by the *java_library*

 ### Debugging the Rule Execution